gordyu/elastic-beanstalk/README.md

-This project is designed for use on AWS Elastic Beanstalk to fix issues using the npm sharp module by setting a .npmrc file with the 'unsafe-perm' flag to 'true'
+This project is for use on AWS Elastic Beanstalk.
+The .npmrc file fixes permissions issues with npm sharp package, setting the 'unsafe-perm' flag to 'true'.